 Calculating the Feasts of Firstfruits and Shavuot (aka Pentecost)

 One of the ongoing debates in the feast keeping community is how to calculate the timing for the feast of Firstfruits and, by extension, the feast of Shavuot (Pentecost).
-One school of thought is that Firstfruits is always on Aviv 16, the morrow after the Sabbath of Unleavened Bread.
+One school of thought is that Firstfruits is always on Aviv 16, the morrow after the first “Sabbath” of Unleavened Bread.
 The other school of thought is that Firstfruits is always on the first day of the week, the morrow after the first seventh-day Sabbath following the first Day of Unleavened Bread.
-As always, I want to see from the Bible, and the Bible alone, which method of calculation is correct.

 Modern church tradition teaches that Jesus had a 3 1/2 year ministry, and cites the mentions of Passover in the book of John as the authority.
 But John is just one of four gospel witnesses.
 From the time Jesus’ ministry began, Matthew, Mark, and Luke all speak of only one Passover, the year of his crucifixion.
 Outside of Scripture, the earliest surviving written church history, by Flavius Josephus, says the ministry of Jesus was about one year.
 The only data that suggests that Jesus kept four Passovers comes from the book of John, which appears to mention more Passovers than the other four sources.